pivotal/docs-tap/cli-plugins/apps/how-to-examples.hbs.md

 ## <a id='subpath-usage'> --sub-path

-This flag is provided to support use cases where more than one application is in a single project or repository.
+Use this to support use cases where more than one application is in a single project or repository.

 - Using `--sub-path` when creating a workload from a Git repository